AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 **Matrix-Vector Multiplication**

 Up until now we've used vectors quite often.
 We use them to represent positions, colors, and even texture coordinates.
 Let's move a bit further down the rabbit hole and tell you that a vector is basically a Nx1 matrix where **N** is the vector's number of components (also known as an **N-dimensional** vector).
 If you think about it, it makes a lot of sense.
 Vectors are just like matrices an array of numbers, but with only 1 column.
 So, how does this new piece of information help us?
+Well, if we have a `MxN` matrix we can multiply this matrix with our